 Specialty areas in the occupational health field include occupational safety, industrial hygiene, hazardous waste management, emergency hazardous materials response, environmental compliance, loss control consultant, radiation health physicist, ergonomics specialist, indoor air quality consultant, and others.
 Professional certifications include Certified Safety Professional and Certified Industrial Hygienist and are highly recommended once graduates have achieved the required years of work experience.

-A specialty in Industrial Hygiene may be designated on your diploma as the Industrial Hygiene Option.
-This requires that the IH Option appear on your graduation application form and that you have completed EOH 466B (including lab), 466C, 465, and two electives from the following list: EOH 459, 467, 468, 469, 560 and 570.
+A focus on Industrial Hygiene may be designated on your diploma as the Industrial Hygiene Option.
+This requires that the IH Option appear on your graduation application form and that you have completed EOH 466B/L, 466C, 465, and two electives from the following list: EOH 453, 459, 467, 468, 469, 560 and 570.

 Applying for Graduation: